 Hunter Wine Theatre had the genius idea of being a wine-themed theatre.
 While here, viewers can see how grapes are picked, fermented, and finally turned into that sweet nectar- wine!

-The Australian Reptile Park and Wildlife Sanctuary has a smattering of rare and unique mammals and reptiles: Some of the most unique to be found are echidnas, platypuses, koalas, dingoes, and gliders.
+The Australian Reptile Park and Wildlife Sanctuary has a smattering of rare and unique mammals and reptiles.
+Some of the most unique to find are echidnas, platypuses, koalas, dingoes, and gliders.

 Another park that stands unique is The Australian Walkabout Wildlife Park.
-Originally an Aboriginal settlement, significant evidence of them can still be found in many areas, including a carving of a giant emu.
+Originally an Aboriginal settlement, significant evidence of them can find in many areas, including a carving of a giant emu.
 Besides, few things can match the site of an age-old hut inhabited by a Kangaroo.

 All in all, Sydney stands out as one of the most unique cities to be found anywhere, everywhere.
 There are many places to visit in Sydney.
 Australia in and of itself has a distinct feel to it, the roughness of the wild all around it, but supplemented by the finer luxuries of life like a glass of good wine and a steak of well-done meat.
-Sydney is, in my opinion, a must-visit for any person who is considering a relaxing vacation, or those who consider themselves to be a frequent traveler.
+Sydney is a must-visit for any person who wants a relaxing vacation or those who consider being frequent travelers.